Fulgione-group/ParaMask/README.md

   java -jar /PATH_TO_PARAMASK_BYTECODE/PrepareParaMaskInput_fromVCF.jar\
         --vcf $INPUT_VCF\ #Input VCF
   # Optional parameters
-        --missingness $MaxMissingProp  #default = 0: no missing sites allowed --popfile #Full path to popfile, a list of samples in each row, default all samples in the VCF --out #full path to the Output file, dafault is the input file.
+        --missingness $MAX_MISSINGNESS_PROPORTION  #float, default = 0: no missing sites allowed --popfile $PATH_TO_POPFILE #Full path to popfile, a list of samples in each row, default all samples in the VCF --out $PATH_TO OUTPUT #full path to the Output file, dafault is the input file.
 Extensions for the different files are added automatically
         --noVaryingFormat #Not recommended sets Varying genotype format of the VCF to false, default true.